 However, it’s also applicable to franchises.
 For instance, look at the success of a company like I Love Kickboxing.
 Once a woman tries a product or service and loves it, she’s likely to recommend it to her friends.
 This word-of-mouth (or word-of-mouse) marketing is crucial to making a go of any franchise.
 There aren’t many women who are comfortable waxing poetic about a product they don’t genuinely believe in.

 Are you a female entrepreneur who’s considering a franchise?
 Have you thrown your hat into the franchise ring?
 Let us know your thoughts on whether or not women are better suited to this style of business ownership in the comment section below.

 (Marsha Kelly sold her first business for more than a million dollars.
-Marsha shares her hard-won experiences as a successful entrepreneur on her small business blog http://best4businesses.com.
-Marsha regularly posts business tips, startup ideas and marketing suggestions as well as product reviews for her business readers.
+Marsha shares her hard-won experiences as a successful entrepreneur on her small business blog https://best4businesses.com.
+Also, Marsha regularly posts at Writerzone.net business tips, startup ideas and marketing suggestions as well as product reviews for her business readers.
 A self-confessed serial entrepreneur, Marsha has done ‘time’ in corporate America and has learned what products and services work well for today’s entrepreneurs and small businesses.)